sPHENIX-Collaboration/Singularity/README.md

 # Troubleshooting

-## MAC installation
+## MacOS installation

 Singularity runs under linux OS.
 But in macOS, it require another layer of virtual machine to generate a linux environment first ([see Singularity docs](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation)).
 For Mac users, Here is [a more detailed guild on the macOS installation of sPHENIX container](./OSX_installationguide.md).
+Alternatively, one can choose to run this container [within a Linux VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads).

+## Windows installation

+The easiest approach is to run this container [within a Linux VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads), which by-pass many Windows compatibility issues.

 ## 3D accelerated Graphics

 The container is built for batch computing.
 It could be tricky to bring up 3D-accelerated graphics for Geant4 display.
 * On Linux, binding local X IPC socket folder to the singularity container could help enabling local hardware 3D acceleration, e.g. `singularity -B /tmp/.X11-unix:/tmp/.X11-unix ....` followed with `setenv DISPLAY unix:0.0` in the container.
+* On MacOS and Windows, accelerated graphics runs well with [a Linux VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads) with graphical acceleration enabled in the VirtualBox.
-* On MAC John H. have developed [a note on how to get the 3D graphics working on MAC](https://indico.bnl.gov/event/4046/contributions/25558/attachments/21219/28796/singularity_mac_haggerty_20181217.pdf).
+* On MacOS John H. have developed [a note on how to get the 3D graphics working on MAC](https://indico.bnl.gov/event/4046/contributions/25558/attachments/21219/28796/singularity_mac_haggerty_20181217.pdf).

 ## Clean download in Option-2